-How software testing is done
+How software testing is done: A summary

 How is testing done?